 #6 Streamline Processes to Hire Hourly Workers Faster

 The fewer sequential steps an applicant has to go through, you can hire hourly workers faster.
 On the technology side, that might mean using an online application.
 Choose one that automatically populates duplicate fields rather than having a candidate retype information they already supplied previously.
 On the recruitment side, it might mean asking for references earlier in the process instead of waiting until right before making an offer.
 It’s better to have these reference contacts and not need them than to need them and not have them when you want to make a fast decision.

-#7 Implement Applicant Tracking System to Hire Hourly Workers Faster
+#7 Implement an Applicant Tracking System to Hire Hourly Workers Faster

-Learn more about how Efficient Hire can help you recruit, hire, and onboard faster and request a demo.
+Learn more about how Efficient Hire’s Smart Chat Apply can get you started to recruit, hire, and onboard faster – request a free demo today!